Vault | PRA Pathfinder

 Search shared accounts

-From the Search Shared Accounts field, you can search for a specific shared account or a group of accounts based on Name, Endpoint Name, and Description.
+Search for a specific shared account or a group of accounts based on Name, Endpoint Name, and Description.

 Check out and check in a shared account